abaklor/twist/firstdoc.md

 The unified solution makes every stage of cloud native security simple.
 Panoptica’s “single pane of glass” approach to solving issues in cloud native security eliminates the complexity that can result from tool sprawl.

-By sharing deep insights from across siloed service environments and workloads, Panoptica provides comprehensive coverage and meaningful remediation insights through its Attack Path Analysis capability, an approach that exposes exploitable paths that attackers could use to breach your application.
+By sharing insights from across siloed service environments and workloads, Panoptica provides comprehensive coverage and meaningful remediation through its Attack Path Analysis capability, an approach that exposes exploitable paths that attackers could use to breach your application.